 Days 4-5: Two days at Mishmi Hills.
 For those that have visited Mishmi Hills before, there will no doubt be new species still possible, particularly here in the winter, when many wintering migrants are present.
 However, we’re here with a primary target, Sclater’s Monal.
 During a 10-day period every year, in mid-November, the species becomes semi-regular in the area, and this will be our priority as we wait at the designated area and hope for views of a regal male.
 Away from the monal, typical Mishmi species are also possible, including Mishmi and Bar-winged Wren Babblers, Cachar Wedge-billed Babbler, and all the classic Eastern Himalaya species.
 Nights in Roing.

-Day 7: After a morning at Dehing Paktai, if required, we head towards Namdapha National Park, back inside Arunachal Pradesh.
 Namdapha National Park is a huge area of forest, covering 1,985 km2, straddling the Myanmar border.
-We will only be nibbling away at the edges, but this is where majority of our targets lie.
-In the afternoon we’ll have our first foray along the river in search of Blyth’s Kingfisher and the Critically Endangered White-bellied Heron.
-Night at Deban.
+We will only be nibbling away at the edges, but this is where the majority of our targets lie.
+If time, we’ll have our first foray along the river in search of Blyth’s Kingfisher and the Critically Endangered White-bellied Heron.
+Night at Namdapha.

-Morning drive back from Deban to Dibrugarh Airport for flights out.
+After birding, drive to Dibrugarh Airport (DIB) for flights between 1200 and 1600.

 Single room supplement: